jayrambhia/jayrambhia.github.com/_posts/2017-04-22-android-litho-gifs.markdown

 Now, we need to add some dummy data so that we can see something on the screen.
 We need to update `HomeComponentSpec.getRecyclerComponent`.

 {% gist jayrambhia/cd0e65e1b24f45d2bb05a790e812468a HomeComponentSpec-Recycler.java %}

+`RecyclerBinder` is sort of a super RecyclerView Adapter which takes care of creating views.
+It's supposed to be highly optimised.
+RecyclerView Adapter recycles ViewHolders but RecyclerBinder recycles each view.
+It will recycle and use `Text`, `Image`, etc even for different components in the RecyclerView.

+`binder.insertItemAt(position, ComponentInfo)` is used to add Component at a specified position.

+Now, you'll see a list of huge "Hello World" on your screen.
+Let's try to change that and get more dynamic content.
+We can do this by sending title as a prop.

+{% gist jayrambhia/cd0e65e1b24f45d2bb05a790e812468a GifItemViewSpec-1.java %}

+We also need to update our binder insert method, otherwise we'll get a runtime exception as we did not pass `@Prop String title` to GifItemView.

+{% gist jayrambhia/cd0e65e1b24f45d2bb05a790e812468a HomeComponentSpec-Recycler-1.java %}

+Now, we have different data on the screen.
+But, how would we update it in case we get some different data?

+### States
+Litho has something called `@State` where you can define and update the states of the component.
+But it's not so easy.
+There is some pre-defined APIs that are available and in `protected` scope so can't be called from outside. (eg. Activity).
+You could add a static methodin your Spec class which would trigger state update but it requires a `ComponentContext` and you could pass it from activitybut it would not work because it doesn't have any component bound to it.
+There aren't many (or any) example which would show how to update recyclerview's (adapter) data dynamically.